pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

    - Multiple languages support

-Administrator users shall be able to:
+### Administrator Users
+- Must Haves
-- (M) create a new standard user
+   - Create a new standard user
-- (M) edit the name of a standard user
+   - Edit the name of a standard user
-- (M) delete the standard user
+   - Delete the standard user
+   - View a standard user's typing history (date, time elapsed, type of challenge, wpm, accuracy)

+- Should haves
-- (S) create a new user group
+   - Create a new user group
-- (S) edit the name of a user group
+   - Edit the name of a user group
-- (S) delete the user group
+   - Delete the user group
-- (S) assign a standard user to a user group
+   - Assign a standard user to a user group
-- (S) remove a standard user from a user group
+   - Remove a standard user from a user group
-- (M) view a standard user's typing history (date, time elapsed, type of challenge, wpm, accuracy)
-- (S) view a report of a standard user's typing history (showing change of wpm and accuracy over time)
+   - View a report of a standard user's typing history (showing change of wpm and accuracy over time)
-- (C) view a report of a user group's typing history
-   - view a comparison of all users' average accuracy and wpm over a specified period of time
-   - view a comparison of all users' rate of change of accuracy and wpm over a specified period of time (ex: user x has improved accuracy by 5% from September 1 to September 24)
-- (S/C) assign typing challenges to standard users or user group
+   - Assign typing challenges to standard users or user group
       - determine the type of typing challenge
       - optionally set a date and time that the challenge must be completed by

+- Could Haves
+   - View a report of a user group's typing history
+      - View a comparison of all users' average accuracy and wpm over a specified period of time
+      - View a comparison of all users' rate of change of accuracy and wpm over a specified period of time (ex: user x has improved accuracy by 5% from September 1 to September 24)

 ## Non-functional Requirements (URPS)
 //properties of the system or domain